 The Public Commercial Services (PCS) made a complaint to the Central Arbitration Committee (CAC) that Acas, as an employer, had failed to consult with its employees pursuant to a collective agreement.

 Acas contended the CAC lacked jurisdiction to hear the complaint stating it was not an “undertaking” within the meaning of Regulation 2 of the Information and Consultation of Employees Regulations 2004 because it was not “carrying out an economic activity, whether or not operating for gain”.
-The CAC rejected this argument stating all, or alternatively a sufficient part, of its activities met the
+The CAC rejected this argument stating all, or alternatively a sufficient part, of its activities met the test.

 Already a subscriber?